korinVR/WebGLBuildAndDeploy/README.md

 ## Usage

 In the project window, run "Create -> WebGL Build Tools -> Deploy Settings," and set your S3 region and URI.
-Now you can use the "WebGL" menu for build and deploy.
 Enable "Add Timestamp" if you want to add a timestamp to the destination folder.

+Now you can build and deploy with the "WebGL" menu.
+When a build is finished, the .wasm and .data size will be reported and [Build Report Inspector](https://github.com/Unity-Technologies/BuildReportInspector) will automatically open.

 Please see the WebGLBuildAndDeploy project as an example.